Fluffy-Fri3nd/Digital-Emotion-Assistant/README.md

 - Link: https://youtu.be/0v9ZsleUuEg?si=BhJM1g6yHdjgC6me

 ## Additional Comments
-Provide your team's additional comments or final remarks for this project.
-For example,
-## Additional Comments

 - **Team Collaboration**: This project is the result of a solid team effort with diverse backgrounds, contributing to every stage of development, from data processing to application implementation.
 - **Challenges**: Handling the diversity of emotional data and developing a dynamic interface were key challenges, but they were successfully overcome through iteration and collaboration.
 - **Mental Health Impact**: EmoCare is expected to help users understand and manage their emotions, supporting overall mental health.